mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 else.
 And then I have to look at code reviews and, and this is not part of it.
 Right.
 So I recall one person, I was just talking with them.
 Like we could go around that.
 Right.
 It was part of the research again, and they were talking about it.
 How, how is it?
 It's really difficult.
-They actually laugh code reviews and they learn quite a lot and they would have much more, um, much more benefit and would feel better about them.
+They actually love code reviews and they learn quite a lot and they would have much more, um, much more benefit and would feel better about them.
 If this would be actively part of their job description and their expectations.
 But it's in very many, many